kieranbarker/word-count/README.md

 # Word Count

-This is the second project for [The Vanilla JS Academy](https://vanillajsacademy.com/).
+This is the second major project for [The Vanilla JS Academy](https://vanillajsacademy.com/).

-It counts the number of words and characters inside a `textarea` in real time.
+It's a script counts the number of words and characters inside a `textarea` in real time.

 The changes are announced to screen readers thanks to the `aria-live` attribute.